paavani/howto/linuxcmds.md

 	   It will give both lower case and upper case available files

-#How to see memory usage of linux syster
+#How to see memory usage of linux system

 	$top

-	$free -m //it will show in mbs   $free -g OR free --it will show in kb
+	$free -m //it will show memory in MB  OR
+	$free -g  ( GB)  OR
+	$free  --It will show in KB

 	$vmstat -s

+	$cat proc/meminfo

+##How to see difference between  two files

+	$diff filename1 filename2 --It will compare and give the difference in one file   //confusion will come

+			or

+	$vim -d  filename1 filename2  //It is for files

+	$vim -d example/filename1  practise/filename2

+	--we will get the side by side file,difference will display in color and no confusion